 - Vampires in Night Watch are unaffected by sunlight.
 Same applies to garlic, religious symbols, and silver, but don't you dare offer them a shot of vodka, which has the same effect as holy water to vampires of lore.
 Yes, Russian vampires can't hold their liquor.

-- In Vampire Hunter D novels the effect that sunlight has on vampires is explained as some sort of magic tied to the planet Earth, rather than innate effect of the light.
-A vampire who travels to the orbit or beyond can bathe in the sunlight in the vacuum of space without any kind of ill effect, while on Earth they would be rendered comatose even deep underground and would burst to flame by slightest touch of sun's rays.
+- In the Vampire Hunter D novels the effect that sunlight has on vampires is explained as some sort of magic tied to the planet Earth, rather than an innate effect of the light.
+A vampire who travels to the orbit or beyond can bathe in the sunlight in the vacuum of space without any kind of ill effect, while on Earth they would be rendered comatose even deep underground and would burst to flame by the slightest touch of sun's rays.

 - Downplayed in The Saga of Darren Shan.
 Vampires can survive in the daylight for a few hours, but sunburn / sunstroke sets in quickly and prolonged exposure is fatal.
 Half-blood vampires are completely safe as a trade-off for not yet having their full strength and speed.

 - In The Danilov Quintet, Zmyeevich, an elder vampire, can walk around in the daytime.
 It weakens him and makes him look elderly.
 It enables him to manipulate humans "in the know" because they "know" anyone they talk to at noon can't possibly be a vampire.

 - In The Witcher saga, there're higher vampires, who don't have to drink blood, but like it, and seven different species of lesser vampires (read: bloodsucking monsters).
 Higher vampires are less powerful during the day, but otherwise perfectly fine being in the sun.
 Also, at least one species of lesser vampires—the bruxa—seems to remain just as dangerous in the sunlight.